 During this determining stage of the criminal justice system, our firm can really help you.
 If a bail is set for you, then you must post bond.
 The bond is a cash payment that is held by the state to make sure you return to court.
 If a bail is set, and you cannot post bond, you’ll be stuck in police custody.
 There is always the chance the judge will release you without bail but may impose other conditions for release.

-If you have been arrested for a criminal violation including petty theft or a major theft crime, contact The Brown Firm PLLC immediately for a free consultation.
+If you have been arrested for a criminal violation including petty theft or a major theft crime, contact The Brown Firm PLLC immediately for a legal consultation.
 Our criminal defense attorneys are happy to help you understand your options and situation.
-Call our office or send us a message online to schedule your free consultation today.
+Call our office or send us a message online to schedule your legal consultation today.